YidFeng/Parameter-Free-Filters/README.md

 # Parameter-Free-Filters
-An impletation of paper: "A Parameter-free Framework for Image Filters"
+An implementation of paper: "A Parameter-free Framework for Image Filters"